espinr/activioty/README.md

 > A scalable open platform for sports timekeeping based on standard IoT technologies

 Activ-IoTy is a project, part of the **[Eclipse Open IoT Challenge 4.0](https://iot.eclipse.org/open-iot-challenge/)** aiming at enhancing sports timekeeping systems accurately, through IoT low-cost devices.
-ActivIoTy is an open set of tools for racing competitions (i.e., running, cycling, skating, and others) that provides easy-to-use tools for efficient timekeeping adapted to the nature of each race.
-ActivIoTy’s design is centered on rapid prototyping, open source, and standards.
+ActivIoTy Timekeeping is an open set of tools for racing competitions (i.e., running, cycling, skating, and others) that provides easy-to-use tools for efficient timekeeping adapted to the nature of each race.
+ActivIoTy Timekeeping’s design is centered on rapid prototyping, open source, and standards.

 [![IoT Challenge 4.0](./docs/images/rfid_case_challenge_video.jpg)](https://youtu.be/2j3yzmwb5g8)